Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The Council of the US Centers for Disease Control and Prevention (CDC) concluded that all boys need a vaccination against human papillomavirus (HPV).
-Currently, only vaccinated girls are vaccinated to prevent cervical cancer.
-Boys spend it at will.
+The U.S. Centers for Disease Control and Prevention (CDC) has concluded that all boys should be vaccinated against the human papillomavirus (HPV).
+Currently, only girls receive the vaccine, which prevents cervical cancer.
+Boys receive it optionally.

-As previous studies have shown, at present, about 50% of adult men in the world are infected with the human papillomavirus, which is sexually transmitted.
-This virus causes 70% of cases of cervical cancer, as well as about 60% of cancers of the oral cavity and pharynx.
+As previous studies have shown, about 50% of adult men worldwide are currently infected with the human papillomavirus, which is sexually transmitted.
+This virus is the cause of 70% of cervical cancer cases, as well as about 60% of oral and pharyngeal cancer cases.

-Currently, the market has two vaccines against the human papillomavirus - Gardasil company Merck and Cervarix manufactured by GlaxoSmithKline.
-These vaccines protect against the most oncogenic strains of the virus - 16 and 18, and also contain antigens of other common strains.
-Thanks to this, each of the vaccines provides more than 90% prevention of papillomavirus infection.
+There are currently two vaccines against the human papillomavirus on the market – Gardasil by Merck and Cervarix by GlaxoSmithKline.
+These vaccines protect against the most oncogenic strains of the virus – 16 and 18, and also contain antigens of other common strains.
+Due to this, each of the vaccines provides more than 90% prevention of papillomavirus infection.